 In this article, we’ll go over some of the most important benefits that pilates provide, including a technique that allows you to be in shape without the risk of hurting yourself.

-At the same time, your flexibility increases and you’ll achieve a toned figure that you’ll never want to lose.
+At the same time, practicing pilates will allow your flexibility to increase and you’ll achieve a toned figure that you’ll never want to lose.

 6 Benefits of Pilates